15 Companion Plants to Grow With Tulips This Season

 These bright yellow-purple pansies are great with any flowers in your garden, including tulips.

-These cold tolerant gems keep perfect company with tulips and other spring bulbs.
+These cold-tolerant gems keep perfect company with tulips and other spring bulbs.
 Featuring a complementary yellow and purple color palette and a low profile in beds and boxes, pansies make great groundcover for tulip beds.

-Pansies can weather a late spring snow or frost in colder zones and will bloom steadily until temps rise and the sun gets stronger.
+Pansies can weather late spring snow or frost in colder zones and will bloom steadily until temps rise and the sun gets stronger.
 In regions that do not have intense heat, they may thrive for an entire season.
 In warmer climates, if they are given some shade, pansies will throw seed in fall and may return perennially.
 But maybe not where you want them to be!

 Snapdragon